kmcos/kmcos/doc/source/installation/installation.rst

     `this link <https://medium.com/cluj-school-of-ai/python-environments-management-in-anaconda-navigator-ad2f0741eba7>`_ .

 Virtual environment installations do not require the "--user" tag as the python packages are 'sandboxed' during installation.
+So the "--user" tags are commented out in most of our instructions.

-Installing kmcos on Ubuntu Linux
+Installing kmcos on Ubuntu Linux (typically inside a virtual environment)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The easiest way to install kmcos is to use the automatic installers ::